What is it?

 How does it feel?

+The tip works on all my nose apart from the bridge and tip (it’s quite pointy).
 It’s also a bit fiddly around my hairline where my small wispy baby hairs interfere with the suction.
-I persevere here though because I have some small but visible sun spots I’d like to see less of.
+I persevere here though because I have some small but visible sunspots I’d like to see less of.

 The suction makes your skin turn pinky-red, but this doesn’t last very long.
-If it does however, rest your skin until it fades.
-Also reduce how often you use it and / or the suction level.
+If it does, or if you’ve any irritation, rest your skin until it fades.
+Also, reduce how often you use it and / or the suction level.
 And don’t do too many passes over your skin.

-Touch your skin afterwards and it feels fresh and moist, beautifully soft and smooth.
+Product just sinks into my skin afterwards.
+It can sting a little if you’ve overdone it in any areas.
+And touch your skin afterwards and feel how fresh and moist, beautifully soft and smooth it is.
 It gets softer after each session and feels like silk.

 What results to expect?

 Results are far superior to using any exfoliation or microdermabrasion scrub.
-Plus, there’s no environmental impact to our oceans with those nasty micro-beads.
+Plus, there’s no environmental impact on our oceans with those nasty micro-beads.

 You can feel and see it actually works.